We have one Ruby Male available in early October-call now if you are interested. He will find a fabulous home quickly.

 Your vet should offer you a monthly flea and tick preventive medication for your puppy until they are large enough to get something quarterly like Bravecto Chews or Frontline.
 Watch out for the side effects of these and all medications.
 You'll also need Heartworm prevention Sentinel.
 A note of caution, you still need to have well checks with lab work to test for heartworms and other parasites.
 The heartworm prevention vendor will cover treatment expenses if your dog tests positive.

-Here are a few things that are nice to have but not must haves:
+Here are a few things that are really nice to have:

 a heating pad if it’s winter and your floors are cold.
 Monitor to make sure the puppy cannot get burned and has room to move away from and off the pad. https://amzn.to/4fjCoBn